mohammed-rharbi/CinemaTi/README.md

-# 🎥 StreamFlow - Your Ultimate Movie Streaming App
+# 🎥 CinemaTi - Your Ultimate Movie Streaming App

-StreamFlow is a cutting-edge movie streaming application designed to provide users with seamless access to a vast catalog of films, personalized recommendations, and interactive features.
+CinemaTi is a cutting-edge movie streaming application designed to provide users with seamless access to a vast catalog of films, personalized recommendations, and interactive features.
 Whether you're a movie buff or a casual viewer, StreamFlow has something for everyone!

 ---